Local Area Attractions Near Anderson / Lake Hartwell KOA Holiday

 Split Creek Farm

 Located just 10 minutes from the campground, Split Creek is a goat dairy farm which produces and sells 'all natural' goat milk products including cheeses, milk, fudge and soap as well as antiques and locally produced folk art.
 The farm is listed as an agricultural tourism stop on the SC Heritage Corridor .
-Visitors are welcome to visit and pre-arranged tours are available.
+In late April they have their annual "Spring Means Babies" event where you can see lots of little goats or kids plus local craft and food vendors.
+But, visitors are welcome to visit anytime.
 Additional information is available at the Split Creek Farm website.

 Pendleton Historic District

 The district is listed on the National Register of Historic Places and is one of the most visited little towns in America.
-When visiting Pendleton , be sure to stop at Hunter's Store which features an arts and crafts shop, bookstore and genealogy research library.
+When visiting Pendleton, be sure to stop at Hunter's Store which features an arts and crafts shop, bookstore and genealogy research library.
 In the town square is the Farmer's Society Hall.
 It is the centerpiece of the town, built in 1828.
+The town hosts two special events.
+The biggest is the Spring Jubilee, usually held the first weekend in April.
+The other is the Fall Harvest Festival held the first Saturday of October.
 The town of Pendleton is just 10 minutes from our campground.

 South Carolina Botanical Garden